Luracast/Restler/public/examples/_006_routing/readme.md

     @url POST custom/path/{var1}/{var2}

+### Wildcard Routes

+Wildcard routes allows our api methods to receive variable number of parameters they are manual routes that end with a star as the last path segment

+For example

+    @url GET custom/path/*

 Take a look at the api class used here and compare it with the routes below to understand.